GRAND PARADE REGISTRATION

 - The purpose of this Festival is to honor the men and women of the United States Coast Guard.
 The Festival is NOT a platform for addressing political, religious, and/or social issues.
 Any and all campaigning, promotion of a political party or advocacy for a political, religious, or social point of view, is STRICTLY PROHIBITED within the Grand Parade.

 - Entries must be soundly constructed; neatly decorated to showcase their salute of the Coast Guard; and are welcome to celebrate Grand Haven’s official designation as “Coast Guard City, USA”.
-The 2022 Festival Theme is “Celebrating the Men & Women Who Keep THE LAKES… GREAT!”
+The 2024 Festival Theme is “Celebrating a Century.”

 - Entries’ Coast Guard salute must be clearly visible from both sides of the parade route.
 Lettering height must be a minimum of 3 inches, and company/organization logos may be incorporated in the design.